The Lowdown On Bottom Paint

 With hard bottom (aka non-sloughing or hard modified epoxy) paints, it's the copper biocide that gradually wears away (rather than the paint itself), allowing the water to penetrate deeper and deeper into the paint until all biocide is depleted.
 Hard-bottom paints form a tough, hard coating that holds up well and doesn't wear away, making them a good choice for faster boats.
 They can even be burnished, allowing racers to squeeze every possible bit of speed from their hull.
 On the downside, when the copper is depleted, the hard, tough coating remains and it can be messy and difficult to remove, particularly if multiple layers of paint have been added over the years.
 Eventually this accumulated paint reaches critical mass, becoming so thick it begins to crack and peel, necessitating a complete stripping of the hull.

-Antifouling paints work by dissipating metal at the hull's surface to kill organisms or prevent them from adhering
+Antifouling paints work by dissipating metal at the hull's surface to prevent the organisms from adhering

 A good bottom job is a wise investment of both time and money

-Copper, or cuprous oxide (a copper compound), keeps marine flora and fauna from growing on the bottom of your boat
+Copper, or cuprous oxide keeps marine flora and fauna from growing on the bottom of your boat

 DIY Or Yard?